22 November 2022

 Optimise for your future self not your current self

-I prefer to think of this as optimising for your self rather than minimising the regret of your future self.
+I prefer to think of this as optimising for your future self rather than minimising the regret of your future self.